 - 1(1) In this Policy, "contract" is interpreted to mean "contract or instrument". - (2) The Instrument includes a definition of the term "derivative" that will apply in local jurisdictions that do not have a definition of derivatives in their securities legislation that is consistent with the definitions in the securities legislation in Alberta, New Brunswick, Nova Scotia and Saskatchewan.
-In Alberta, the definition of "derivative" in the Securities Act (Alberta) includes a security or class of securities designated to be a derivative. - (3) The Instrument is drafted in the form of a definition of the term "specified derivative", to specify the scope of derivatives to which certain references and requirements relating to overthe-counter (OTC) derivatives apply.
-It is intended that the term "specified derivative" will capture the same contracts and instruments in each of the participating jurisdictions.
+In Alberta, the definition of "derivative" in the Securities Act (Alberta) includes a security or class of securities designated to be a derivative. - (3) The Instrument is drafted in the form of a definition of the term "specified derivative", to specify the scope of derivatives to which certain references and requirements relating to over-the-counter (OTC) derivatives apply.
+It is intended that the term "specified derivative" will capture the same contracts and instruments in each of the participating jurisdictions. - (4) Section 1(4) establishes a common definition of "derivative" in British Columbia, Newfoundland and Labrador, Northwest Territories, Nunavut, Prince Edward Island and Yukon that is exclusive of the definition of "security" in the securities legislation of those jurisdictions for the purposes of the Instrument.